-At the end of the summer, just before the start of fall semester, we hold a three-day retreat for senior fellows.
-The goals of the retreat are to provide the seniors with time to reconnect as a cohort (in some cases after study abroad), to reflect on their summer research, and to prepare for the fall semester.
+Early in the fall semester, we hold a three-day retreat for senior fellows.
+The goals of the retreat are to provide the seniors with time to reconnect as a cohort (in some cases after study abroad), to reflect on their summer research, and to prepare for the fall semester and graduate school admissions process.
 Activities include: sharing summer research experiences; conversations with former fellows; and workshops on the statement of purpose, graduate school interviews, and finding funding.
 At the conclusion of the retreat, fellows set personal and professional goals and plan for senior year.

 MMUF: The Mellon Foundation has an on-line reporting system for fellows.
 New fellows fill out the Profile form, and continuing fellows fill out an Annual Report.
 In addition, the office of Special Academic Programs requires each fellow to submit a Project Proposal before each term of research and a Research Report at the end of each term to document the individual fellowship activity and progress.
 Research papers or any other written work is submitted along with the research report.
 Mentors are also asked to write up brief reports at the end of each academic year.
 All of these reports are used to document the progress individual fellows and of the Williams MMUF as a whole, and they may be included in the yearly report to the Andrew W. Mellon Foundation.
 They are also saved in files that are often referred to for reference checks and letters of recommendation when fellows apply for fellowships, jobs, and graduate school.

 MMUF/ADRF fellows receive stipends so that they can dedicate themselves to their research and participate fully in the fellowship programs without the distraction of work study and summer jobs.
 Travel funds are also available to encourage fellows to leave campus for research-related travel, attendance at academic conferences, and graduate school visits.